Healthy Homes Assessment Pakipaki

 Rental Property Home Assessments Pakipaki

-Property rental areas that are affected to Healthy Homes Standards.
-Healthy Homes Standard in Pakipaki include each:
+Areas of rental properties that are impacted with The Healthy Homes Standards in Pakipaki include each:

 • Living Rooms